imharsh2005/week6/README.md

-this is readme file change 10
+this is a nw chnge 1